jeremypbeasley/canlis_j/studio2.markdown

   is_featured: false
   is_visible: true
 - title: Matchbooks
-  desc: In keeping a tradition, we've created beautiful matchbooks for guests to have following dinner.
+  desc: "In keeping a tradition, we've created beautiful matchbooks for guests to have following dinner.
+Artwork by Don Clark for Invisible Creature, Jordan Kay, Pam Wishbow, Kyler Martz, and Jonathan Ball"
   year: 2019 - 2025
   type: Matchbook
   price: 45